 A. Petty Cash and Micro Purchases.
 The JCHA may contact only one source if the price is considered reasonable.

+B. Simplified Acquistion (Small Purchases)

-B. Quotes may be solicited orally, through fax, or by any other reasonable method.
+Quotes may be solicited orally, through fax, or by any other reasonable method.

 C. Sealed Bids and Competitive Proposals.
 The solicitation must be done publicly.
 The JCHA must use one or more following solicitation methods, provided that the method employed provides for meaningful competition.

-1. Advertising in newspapers or other print mediums of local or general circulations.2.
-Advertising in various trade journals or publications (for construction).
+1. Advertising in newspapers or other print mediums of local or general circulations.

+For purchases of more than $25000, the public notice will run not less than once each week for two consecutive weeks, or once in the local newspaper with thirty days on newspaper website.
+Notices will be posted on other web-based business sites, for a minimum of thirty days, and posted at PHA properties, to help ensure opportunities for Section 3 residents and resident businesses, and on PHA’s website.

+2. Advertising in various trade journals or publications (for construction).

 3. E-Procurement.
 The JCHA may conduct its public procurements through the Internet using e-procurement systems.
 However, all e-procurement must otherwise be in compliance with 2 CFR 2002 CFR 200, State and local requirements, and the Authority’s procurement policy.